PrajwalVandana/maestro-cli/readme.md

 #### macOS
 Download the `.pkg` file corresponding to your Mac's architecture; Apple Silicon (M1, M2, M3, etc.) or Intel.
 Right click on the file in Finder and click "Open" (double clicking won't work).
 The installation may be a bit slow, and the first run of `maestro` will probably be slow as well.
 #### Windows
-Download and install using the `.exe` installer.
+Download and install using `maestro-installer.exe`.
 #### Linux
 Built on Ubuntu; should work on other Linux distros too.
 Download and unzip `maestro-ubuntu.tar.gz`.
 This should unzip a folder named `dist`, which contains a single folder named `maestro`.
 Inside `maestro` will be another folder, `_internal`, and two scripts: `maestro` and `install-maestro`.
 Assuming you unzipped inside `Downloads`, run
 ```bash